I don’t know what the heck happened to me, so don’t ask!

 The frame (with glass) was as big as I was and just as heavy; I had to carry it 6 blocks!
 Not long after that I had a funeral to go to–I’m surprised it wasn’t mine!
 That was July 31st.
 We had to park 2 blocks away and I could hardly walk, the pain was really bad, I was holding on to Shana the whole way.

 I can’t remember when the “dam broke”, as they say; but, I do know that I had come back from the post office, was standing in the living room, and innocently decided to straighten a picture on the wall.
-There were floor pillows blocking my way, so I bent my knee too far forward!
-I should say, rather, that I leaned too far forward; if anything, I bent my knee “backwards”!
+There were floor pillows in front of me, so I had to bend my knee too far forward or, rather, I leaned too far forward!
 I think I heard a “crack”!
 And that was it, that was the end!
 I was finished, finito; I could no longer walk!

 I sat down on the sofa.
 All of a sudden I could do nothing with my leg!
 Walking?
 Forget about it!
 Raising my leg?
 Couldn’t do it.
 I was thinking I might need crutches or a walker.
 To lift my leg, I had to pull it up with both hands.
 To “walk”, I had to hold onto furniture.
 I tried Arnica, Bryonia, Symphytum, Ruta…nothing.
 The next day I had to go to the health food store to buy milk.
 I had to send Shana into the store, I couldn’t get out of the car.
 The only good news was that it was my left knee, not my right, or you’d have to add “can’t drive” to the list of things I couldn’t do!

 The next day I sat down and compared my 2 knees intently.
 I assumed they looked exactly the same but on really close inspection, I noticed the left knee seemed a tiny bit puffy.
 With only that to go on, I went for….do you know what?
 I’ll give you 2 seconds to think about it.
 One-two.
 OK, time’s up.